Bacula-Systems/ansible-collection-bacula-community/README.md

 The roles have most of the variables defined in the `vars` directories or in the `default/main.yml` files.

-Please set your Bacula Community subscription's repository URL (download area), the `dl_area` variable, in the `default/main.yml` file for each role prior to using them.
+Please set your Bacula Community subscription's repository URL (download area), the `repository_code` variable, in the `default/main.yml` file for each role prior to using them.

-You may use the following command to set all `dl_area` values at once:
+You may use the following command to set all `repository_code` values at once:

 > find /root/.ansible/collections/ansible_collections/baculasystems/bacula_community/roles/ -name main.yml -exec sed -i 's/@@repository_code@/<your_repository_string>/g' {} \\;